wumingshiali/jsonfast/README.md

 # jsonfast
-jsonfast - edit your json file easy on pythin
+jsonfast - edit your json file easy on python